roylau98/FYP/README.md

 ## Import and Parse files

-To import CSV files containing raw CSI data, use the "Browse" button to search and import the file.
+To import CSV files containing raw CSI data, use the "Browse" button to search and import the CSV file.

 ![UI](documentation\images\Import.png)